 Registration and access to the online forums: To fulfil your request to access the online forum (https://otion.wfot.org) you enter into an agreement with WFOT and we capture and process a set of personal information provided by you.
 For EU data protection law our lawful basis for processing personal data for this purpose is Article 6, (1)(b).

-To Send members a quarterly newsletter and marketing information: If you decide to sign up to our newsletter via our facebook page www.facebook.com/thewfot you provide a set of personal information so we can add you to our mailing list.
+To send members a newsletter and marketing information: If you decide to sign up and consent to our newsletter via our facebook page www.facebook.com/thewfot you provide a set of personal information so we can add you to our mailing list.
 By signing up you consent to us sending you a newsletter and relevant marketing information.
 For EU data protection law our lawful basis for processing personal data for this purpose is consent under Article 6, (1)(a).

 Further examples of the uses made of your information.
 Often, we also record the IP address used when you use our services.
 This to ensure that activity is legitimately created by a human and not by a script/computer.

 You may also be asked to disclose personal information to us so that we can provide assistance and information to you.
 Such data is used to provide online technical support and troubleshooting.

 Information automatically collected when visiting one of our websites.
 We may also collect information about your computer.
 Examples of information we may track include:

 • The kind of browser or computer you use.